datalad-handbook/book/docs/basics/101-3-modify.rst

 .. runrecord:: _examples/DL-101-40
    :language: console
    :workdir: dl-101
-   :realcommand: cd DataLad-101 && echo "One can create a new dataset with 'datalad create [--description] PATH'.
-The dataset is created empty" > notes.txt
+   :realcommand: cd DataLad-101 && cat << EOT > notes.txt
+      One can create a new dataset with 'datalad create [--description] PATH'.
+      The dataset is created empty
+      EOT

+   $ cat << EOT > notes.txt
-   $ echo "One can create a new dataset with 'datalad create [--description] PATH'.
-The dataset is created empty" > notes.txt
+   One can create a new dataset with 'datalad create [--description] PATH'.
+   The dataset is created empty
+   EOT

 Run ``datalad status`` to confirm that there is new, untracked content: